-Sole proprietors, if using a business name that does not include their full name, must file a fictitious name registration to use a name.
+If using a business name that does not include their full name, sole proprietors must file a fictitious name registration to use a name.
 This is also called filing a DBA (doing business as).
-When doing so, most states also require that the business owner publish a notice in one or more newspapers to inform the public of who owns the business.
+When doing so, most states also require the business owner to publish a notice in one or more newspapers to inform the public who owns the business.

-3. Federal Tax Identification Number (EIN)
+6. Federal Tax Identification Number

-4. Registered Agent Representation
+7. Registered Agent Representation

+LLCs and corporations are required to maintain a registered agent.
 What is a registered agent?
-It’s a person or company that has the authority to accept “service of process” on behalf of the business.
-In plain language, a registered agent is a representative that a business has appointed to receive legal documents and government notices on its behalf.
+It’s a person or company that has the authority to accept service of process for the business.
+In plain language, a registered agent is a representative appointed to receive legal documents and government notices on the business’s behalf.

 A registered agent must have a physical location within the state where the appointing business is registered to operate.
-The person or company serving as a registered agent must be available from 8 a.m. to 5 p.m. on Monday through Friday to receive documents and notices.
+The person or company serving as a registered agent must be available from 8 a.m. to 5 p.m.
+Monday through Friday to receive documents and notices.

 - Correspondence from the federal and state government